Save big (up to $1,875) on small business tools with our free membership, business.com+

 The original Burger King tweet, at left, lacked context on its own.
 The full thread, at right, explained the food chain’s intention.
 (Source: @BurgerKingUK/X)

-Attempting to capitalize on special holidays can end up being more of a detriment to your business than an asset if handled poorly.
-For example, Burger King UK apparently felt confident when the company highlighted International Women’s Day on its social media content calendar in 2021.
-Unfortunately, the team responsible for the clickbait left the brand’s good intentions hidden in the fine print.
+Attempting to capitalize on special holidays can become more of a detriment to your business than an asset if handled poorly.
+For example, Burger King UK apparently felt confident when it highlighted International Women’s Day on its social media content calendar in 2021.
+Unfortunately, the team responsible for a clickbait tweet hid the brand’s good intentions in the fine print.

 Gap unity hoodie tweet